Power hour

 Power hour or 21 for 21 is a drinking game where players must consume a specified number of alcohol shots within one hour.
-Variants include one shot of beer every minute for an hour, or 60 shots of beer within one hour.
+Variants include drinking one shot of beer every minute for an hour, or 60 shots of beer within one hour.
 In the United States, a power hour event is often associated with a person's 21st birthday when they reach the legal drinking age.
 A Century Club or Centurion is an alternative to a power hour which involves consuming 100 shots of beer in 100 minutes.

 Consequences

-Players may have difficulty completing the specified number of drinks as the rate of consumption can raise their blood alcohol content to high levels.
-The rate of alcohol consumption makes the players intoxicated within a short period of time.
+Players often have difficulty completing the specified number of drinks as the rate of consumption raises their blood alcohol content to high levels.
+The rate of alcohol consumption makes the players highly intoxicated within a short period of time, potentially resulting in alcohol poisoning with the risk of coma or death.

 Trademark controversy

-In 2010, Power Hour LLC, run by Steve Roose who markets a DVD game named "Power Hour", registered a trademark of the same name and soon after began sending cease-and-desist orders to Ali Spagnola, a musician who had released an album also titled Power Hour.
+In 2010, Power Hour LLC, run by Steve Roose who markets a DVD game named "Power Hour", registered a trademark of the same name.
+Soon after, the company began sending cease-and-desist orders to Ali Spagnola, a musician who had released an album also titled Power Hour.
 Spagnola announced her intentions to fight the claims, and an intellectual-property professor from the University of Pittsburgh stated that "if 'Power Hour' is a generic description of 'a drinking game that involves drinking a shot of alcohol each minute for an hour,' then Power Hour LLC can't have any trademark rights at all."
 In December 2012, courts ruled in Spagnola's favor.